amaru001/Programming-skills-practice/README.md

-# Programming-skills-
+# Programming skills Level 0
-These are some programms developed in C, Python and Java
+The plan is to develop all in C, Python and Java.
+Wish me luck!